-Details: The cutoff frequency: f0=cλ0=Φh⇒λ0=6.63⋅10-34⋅3⋅1084.8⋅1.6⋅10-19=259 nm
+Details: The cutoff frequency is: f0=cλ0=Φh⇒λ0=6.63⋅10-34⋅3⋅1084.8⋅1.6⋅10-19=259 nm

-Answer by True or False and justify your answer
+Answer by true or false and justify your answer

-The ionization energy of a Hydrogen-like atom (Z = 3) from its ground level measures 54.4 eV.
-False, since Eion=13.6⋅32⋅-1∞+112=122.4 eV
+The ionization energy of a hydrogen-like atom (Z = 3) from its ground level measures 54.4 eV.
+False, since Eion=13.6⋅32⋅-1∞+112=122.4 eV.

-Radioactive radiation
+Radioactive Radiation

 Radioactivity

-In the previous section, the analysis has been purely focusing on the electron cloud of the atom: the electron’s movement, jump and fall throughout the energy level, their interaction with light’s photons.
-Contrarily, the actual section deals with reactions tackling atoms’ nuclei, the unstable nuclei namely, those are able to emit rays in order to reach a more stable status.
-The emission of rays from a nucleus or in other terms the disintegration of a nucleus, is termed the radioactivity. (Özdin, 2021)
+In the previous section, the analysis was purely focused on the electron cloud of the atom: the electron’s movement, jump, and fall throughout the energy level, and their interaction with photons.
+Contrarily, this section deals with reactions of atomic nuclei, namely the unstable nuclei that emit rays to reach a more stable status.
+The emission of rays from a nucleus, in other words, the “disintegration” of a nucleus, is called “radioactivity”. (Özdin, 2021)

 Radioactive reactions lead to the appearance of new elements since the nucleus morphology is changing.
-Atoms exhibiting equal number of protons and neutrons are strongly stable and the related elements are not radioactive.
+Atoms exhibiting an equal number of protons and neutrons are strongly stable and the related elements are not radioactive.
 In the periodic table, all elements after 2040Ca show different numbers of neutrons and protons.
-Mostly of the radioactive elements are those who have a number of neutrons greater by at least 1.5 times the number of protons and at the same time have an atomic number greater than 83. (Özdin, 2021)
+Most of the radioactive elements are those that have at least 1.5 times more neutrons than protons and have an atomic number greater than 83. (Özdin, 2021)